tfh8fe/iesopt/docs/pages/user_guides/qna/cop_interpolation.md

 ## Summary

 The COP from the parameter file isn't used directly to calculate the necessary electricity input to meet the heating power demand.
 The minimum electricity input is always 20kW as soon as the heat pump is turned on.
-The additionally required electricity input is calculated by formula $(8)$, where the COP out of the parameter file is used.
+The additionally required electricity input is calculated by the last formula, where the COP out of the parameter file is used.